 NOAH rent is affordable to households earning up to, and including:

 Mixed-income housing can help to deconcentrate poverty and/or provide access to neighborhoods of opportunity for low- and moderate-income residents.
 This type of housing creates economic diversity and expands the availability of quality affordable housing throughout an area.
-Often federal, state or local programs will define mixed-income as a property in which at least 20% of the units are affordable to households making 50% or less of the AMI, or at least 40% of the units are affordable to households making 60% or less of AMI; and at least 20% of the units are unaffordable to households making less than 80% AMI.
+Often, federal, state or local programs will define mixed-income as a property in which (a) at least 20% of the units are affordable to households making 50% AMI or less, or at least 40% of the units are affordable to households making 60% AMI or less; and (b) at least 20% of the units are unaffordable to households making 80% AMI or less.
 For the purposes of our Impact Bonds offerings, we consider mixed income properties to be those that have a mix of units affordable to renters earning up to 50% AMI and those earning above 80% AMI.
 Mixed-income housing is an important way to further residential economic diversity and federal, state and local programs may vary depending on market.

 Affordable and mixed-income housing in one of the following areas can help direct capital to provide stable, quality housing and become a foundation for economic opportunity.
 The following are defined by reference to the Enterprises’ Duty to Serve Underserved Markets (the Duty to Serve, 12 CFR 1282.1).
 A list of census tracts for each category can be found using Freddie Mac’s Mission Map or on FHFA's website.